megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 )
 ```

-*The [Active Record](https://guides.rubyonrails.org/active_record_basics.html) framework from Ruby on Rails is a great implementation of the pattern that puts business logic in a centralized location while extending the objects with all the data access logic they need.*
+*The [Active Record](https://guides.rubyonrails.org/active_record_basics.html) framework from Ruby on Rails is a great implementation of the pattern that puts business logic in a centralized location while *magically* extending the objects with all the data access logic they need.*

-This is a step up from raw transaction scripts, but still it has its own disadvantages.
+This is a big step up from raw transaction scripts, but still it has its own disadvantages.
 First, the active records can end up having too much responsibility, and grow to unmanageable sizes, especially for core business entities.
 Second, the active record pattern by itself does not enforce access control on its properties.
 Meaning that external processes can freely modify their state, potentially ignoring any business rules that could bind them.

 Something else to be aware of is that when active records define little to no behavior, that is, when they don't implement business logic, they become an [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html).
 Active record objects that focus only on database access tasks, and higher level "service objects" that manipulate them and implement all the domain logic themselves are the hallmark of anemic domain models.